-C DQUITLA AM RIVER WATERSHED ACTION TABLE Versi on:9Aug17 Action # Ecosystem Chapter Action Type Priority Action Short Description Priority Target Species Priority Action Intended Outcome Delivery Approach Location Habitat- based Actions COQ.ALL.HB.04.01 Implement high priority habitat- based actions-P1 1 Fish & Implement high priority habitat and/or species-based actions for fish and/or wildlife as recommended by mapping activities (Action 1), inventory (Action 16), or by the restoration and protection plan Implement high priority, cost-effective habitat and/or 4 All All Species- based Actions COQ.ALL.SB.04.02 Implement high priority species- based actions-P1 1 Fish & Wildlife (Action 3), or other similar plans already developed in the watershed.
-Note that a number of priority habitat and/or species-based actions have been developed already and are described in this Action Table, but further development of restoration actions would be beneficial. species-based actions that can be supported by the FWCP.
+C OQUITLA M RIVER WATERSHED ACTION TABLE Versi on:9Aug17 Action # Ecosystem Chapter Action Type Priority Action Short Description Priority Target Species Priority Action Intended Outcome Delivery Approach Location Habitat- based Actions COQ.ALL.HB.04.01 Implement high priority habitat- based actions-P1 1 Eich & Implement high priority habitat and/or species-based actions for fish and/or wildlife as recommended by mapping activities (Action 1), inventory (Action 16), or by the restoration and protection plan Implement high priority, cost-effective habitat and/or 4 All Species- based Actions COQ.ALL.SB.04.02 Implement high priority species- based actions-P1 1 Fish & Wildlife (Action 3) or other similar plans already developed in the watershed species-based actions that can be supported by the FWCP.
 Open Throughout 5 All Land Securement COQ.ALL.LS.05.01 Conduct an options assessment for land securement- P2 2 Fish & Wildlife Considering ecosystem, conservation, and/or local management objectives, conduct an options assessment for land securement that establishes priority areas to be protected through land securement and identifies feasible mechanisms (e.g., fee-simple purchase, covenants, WHAs, etc.).
 Prioritize locations and secure partnerships for land securement.
 Open Throughout 6 All Land Securement COQ.ALL.LS.06.01 Land securement- P2 2 Fish & Wildlife Land securement in association with partner organizations to address fish and wildlife management objectives or to support habitat-based actions proposed by the FWCP.
 Land securement could address ecosystem function objectives across the watershed plan chapters of Rivers, Lakes & Reservoirs, Riparian/Wetland, and Upland/Dryland.
 Refer to options assessment findings, in Action 5 above, before conducting land securement activities.
 Conserve, protect and restore ecosystem function and resilience through land securement.
 Open Throughout

-C DQUITL/ M RIVER WATERSHED ACTION TABLE Versi on:9Aug17 Action # Ecosystem Chapter Action Type Priority Action Short Description Priority Target Species Priority Action Intended Outcome Delivery Approach Location 7 All Monitoring & Evaluation COQ.ALL.ME.07.01 Develop and implement an integrated monitoring plan for fish and/or wildlife -P1 1 Fish & Wildlife Develop and implement an integrated monitoring plan for fish and/or wildlife in the Coquitlam River watershed or sub-basins in relation to existing agency monitoring programs, limiting factors analyses (Action 2), restoration plans (Action 3) and/or habitat or species-based actions supported by the FWCP.
+C OQUITLA WATERSHED ACTION TABLE Versi on:9Aug17 Action # Ecosystem Chapter Action Type Priority Action Short Description Priority Target Species Priority Action Intended Outcome Delivery Approach Location 7 All Monitoring & Evaluation COQ.ALL.ME.07.01 Develop and implement an integrated monitoring plan for fish and/or wildlife -P1 1 Fish & Wildlife Develop and implement an integrated monitoring plan for fish and/or wildlife in the Coquitlam River watershed or sub-basins in relation to existing agency monitoring programs, limiting factors analyses (Action 2), restoration plans (Action 3) and/or habitat or species-based actions supported by the FWCP.
 Monitoring should inform limiting factors analyses and/or habitat restoration and should be compatible with existing programs.
 Support prioritization of monitoring associated with actions to sustain and restore habitat capacity and population viability of fish & wildlife.
 Open Throughout 8 All Monitoring & Evaluation COQ.ALL.ME.08.01 Assess success of habitat-based actions supported by FWCP-P1 1 Fish & Wildlife Assess success of habitat-based actions supported by the FWCP.
 Success could be assessed through monitoring of biological and/or physical habitat responses.
 Success could be assessed on a graduated schedule such as every 1, 3, 5 and 10 years or based on high flow events or other natural or human-caused disturbances.
 Assess success of habitat-based actions and support future planning and prioritization.
-Open Throughout 9 All Monitoring & Evaluation COQ.ALL.ME.09.01 Conduct condition assessments and/or maintenance on habitat enhancements-P1 1 Fish & Wildlife Conduct condition assessments and/or maintenance on habitat enhancements supported by the FWCP .
+Open Throughout 9 All Monitoring & Evaluation COQ.ALL.ME.09.01 Conduct condition assessments and/or maintenance on habitat enhancements-P1 1 Fish & Wildlife Conduct condition assessments and/or maintenance on habitat enhancements supported by the FWCP.
 This could include the development of an inspection and maintenance schedule if required.
 If part of a multi-year study, provide information about future objectives and actions.
 Maintain functioning of habitat enhancement s supported by the FWCP.
 Open Throughout